Introducing the Officers and Board of Directors

 Richard T. Beddingfield, B.A. – Director

 Mr. Richard T. Beddingfield was a Co-Founder of R. Christopher Goodwin & Associates, Inc. in 1981, and he has served on the Board of Directors since the Corporation’s founding.
 Born in New York City in 1950, Mr. Beddingfield received his secondary education in the United Kingdom where his father was an executive with British Petroleum.
 After graduating from the well regarded American School in London, he attended Tulane University in New Orleans receiving the baccalaureate in 1972.
 Mr. Beddingfield then accepted a position with the United States Social Security Administration specializing in disability policy.
 He retired in July 2009 as Senior Policy Analyst after 32 years of public service.
 Mr. Beddingfield has received numerous awards and commendations for his role in the formulation and delivery of disability policy throughout the nation.
-He lives with his wife, Dr. Cathy Kline, in Austin, Texas.

 Kathryn M. Kuranda, M.Arch.Hist. – Senior Vice President, Director

 Kathryn M. Kuranda, M. Arch.
 Hist., is Senior Vice-President, Architectural & Historical Services, at R. Christopher Goodwin & Associates, Inc. She received the B.A. in American Studies from Dickinson College and the Master of Architectural History degree from the University of Virginia, where she was a Thomas Jefferson Fellow.
-For over 22 years, Ms. Kuranda has directed hundreds of cultural resources projects across the nation, ranging from local historic district applications to nationwide contexts.
+For 30 years, Ms. Kuranda has directed hundreds of cultural resources projects across the nation for RCG&A, ranging from local historic district applications to nationwide contexts.
 Her noteworthy projects include Oriole Park at Camden Yards, the Baltimore Ravens M&T Stadium, and revisions to the Washington D.C.
 Aqueduct System, a National Historic Landmark.
 She directed the development of the nationwide historic contexts for the evaluation of Department of Defense resources including DoD installations constructed between 1790 and 1940, the Navy Guided Missile Program, World War II Permanent Military Construction, Army Fixed Wing Air Fields, and Army Housing Constructed under the Capehart, Wherry, and MCA Programs during the Cold War Era.
 She also has directed work at over 140 military installations from Alaska to Florida, and from Maine to California, as well as in Iceland and Puerto Rico.

 William P. Athens, M.A., A.B.D. – Senior Vice President, Vice Chairman of the Board

 Mr. William P. Athens received the baccalaureate from the University of Tennessee in 1979, and the Master of Arts from Florida State University in 1983.
 He also completed all course work for the Ph.D. at the University of Pittsburgh.
-A Senior Vice President at R. Christopher Goodwin & Associates, Inc., for the past 23 years Mr. Athens has served as Principal Investigator directing many hundreds of cultural resources surveys, testing and evaluation projects, and complex mitigation/data recovery excavations.
+A Senior Vice President at R. Christopher Goodwin & Associates, Inc., Mr. Athens has served as Principal Investigator for RCG&A for 30 years, directing many hundreds of cultural resources surveys, testing and evaluation projects, and complex mitigation/data recovery excavations.
 He has directed projects for the National Park Service; the U.S. Army Corps of Engineers, New Orleans, Vicksburg and Jacksonville Districts; the U.S. Department of Agriculture; the U.S. Fish & Wildlife Service; the U.S. Forest Service; the U.S. Postal Service; the Federal Emergency Management Agency; and the U.S. Department of Health & Human Services.
 He is a member of the Steering Committee of the Southern Gas Association’s Environmental Permitting and Construction Technical Conference.
 He was awarded Eagle Scout in 1974, and he has been a student and colleague of Dr. Goodwin’s since 1975.